basicmachines-co/basicmachines.co/part_1_v3.md

 This perfectly describes the FOSS approach - it's not just about creating software, it's about documenting and sharing our paths so others can follow and extend them.
 Each contribution becomes part of a growing body of knowledge and tools that remains permanently available to the community, even as technology evolves and changes.

+Like punk showed me that you didn't need a major label's permission or resources to make and share meaningful music, I started seeing how open source and Free Software proved you didn't need a tech giant's blessing to create impactful software.
+The value starts from people working to realize their own ideas.
+Paradoxically, by trying to control who can use software, the power inevitably shifts from individuals to corporations who have more resources.

 ## The Growing Tension

 But as I continued my work and involvement in technology, I began to notice a troubling trend.
 The web, which started as an open platform for sharing information and empowering creativity and innovation, was becoming increasingly complex and corporatized.
 Simple websites were growing into massive single-page applications.
 Basic hosting services were morphing into labyrinthine cloud platforms.
 Individual sites were being replaced by massive walled platforms.
 It has become increasingly complicated to build technology.
-What once took a single developer now required entire teams.
+What once took a single developer now required entire teams or seemed next to impossible.

 It felt like we were losing sight of what technology was supposed to be about - empowering people to create and share ideas.
 Instead of making things simpler and more accessible, we were adding layers of complexity and corporate control.
 The parallels to the music industry were hard to miss - the same forces that punk had originally rebelled against were now emerging in the digital world.